data-8/connector-instructors/README.md

-This documenation is for a collection of code that aims to be useful for connector instructors.
+This documentation is for a collection of code that aims to be useful for connector instructors.
 If you have questions about the class, finding students, building your course, etc, check out the wiki [here](https://github.com/data-8/connector-instructors/wiki).

 # Overview